Makisuo/electric-proxy/README.md

 # Electric Auth Proxy

 > [!CAUTION]
-> Currently just works with Clerk but plan to support other auth providers/generic JWKS
+> Currently works just with Clerk but I plan to support other auth providers/generic JWKS in the future

 This is a small api and web ui to handle a Electric Auth Proxy.